Frequently Asked Questions

 Ager is a very safe flying venue.
 Because this is a low level paragliding event our priority will be your safety.
 In addition to safe and easy tasks, our state-of-the-art tracking system is another big part of our safety environment.
 A Euro Mountain Rescue helicopter is stationed less than 10 minutes from Ager.
 Thereafter, it is the responsibility of each and every pilot to fly with appropriate care.

 Which wing should I fly?

 You must fly an EN certified wing and you must fly it within the certified weight range.
-Two-liners are not permitted.
+EN-D wings and two-liners are not permitted.
 In previous GWO events about 60% of the participants flew EN-B gliders.
-A further 30% flew EN-C gliders.
+About 30% flew EN-C gliders.
 In keeping with the philosophy of the event, you should fly a wing with which you feel comfortable.